drblallo/rlc/docs/sphinx_doc/project_rationale.md

 Still, 150 dollars seems a low enough cost that we would expect game companies to start adopting machine-learning techniques to at least validate their design before release.

 However, this is not happening.
 We can observe that most of the machine learning datasets about games are either:
-* Games solved by directly executing the engine and by inspecting the framebuffer, such as atari games.
+* Games solved by directly executing the engine and by inspecting the framebuffer, such as Atari games.
 * Games with simple rules but large combinatorial complexity, such as chess and go, which can be easily implemented even multiple times for different purposes (interacting with engines, machine learning ...)

 Games and simulations with sprawling amounts of rules that both interact with game engines and machine learning tools are almost non-existent.